cmuscioly/cmuscioly.github.io/tournament.md

 **Saturday, January 11th, 2020**, on Carnegie Mellon's Pittsburgh campus.
 More details will be coming in the fall!

-In the meantime, if you're interested in attending,
+In the meantime, if you're interested in attending, please see the
-<strong><a href="https://forms.gle/uUAmnpBDxtRqe7wNA">please fill out our interest form</a></strong>!
+<a href="/registration/">registration page</a> for more information.

 # 2019 Tournament
 <hr>